Linguistics for UX writing (Part I) - How to effectively construct meaning & purpose through a core conversation

 Before we even start to talk about the content, we need to establish the participants who exchange about that content.
 Metaphorically speaking, it’s about positioning oneself and the others inside the social room.
 If you do that strategically, you can influence the opportunity for action.
 This process is done via nominalization, how an agent is labeled, and predication, how positive or negative attributes are attached to those agents.

 The categorization of agents is often already done in form of user personas and brand personality/voice.
-How they shall be characterized depends more on the specific scenario though.
+How they shall be characterized depends more on the specific communication scenario though.
 Regarding the user, this too should mainly be derived from additional research data.
 However, you generally will not just represent the “reality” but your perspective on it.
-E.g. if you frame the user as a skeptic instead of a procrastinator it could mean that you need to invest more into argumentation than just sparkle some motivational triggers which also reflect back on the information & actions that the user will perceive and how he/she feels addressed & represented.
+E.g. if you frame the user as skeptical instead of just reserved it could mean that you need to invest more into argumentation than just sparkle some motivational triggers which also reflect back on the information & actions that the user will perceive and how he/she feels addressed & represented.

 Positioning the agents of a specific discourse will reflect on the opportunity for action

-In practice, you will do that with nouns, especially those conveying a connotation (e.g. charmer, guardian, eyebrow-raiser, hack), adjectives (e.g. helpful, committed, intellectual, shy), descriptions of typical actions (e.g. always the first to try new things, avoids conflicts, never apologizes for his/her needs), and metaphors (e.g. mental wreck, tower of strength, light-hearted).
+In practice, you will do that with nouns, especially those conveying a connotation (e.g. charmer, guardian, eyebrow-raiser, hack), adjectives (e.g. helpful, committed, intellectual, shy), descriptions of typical actions (e.g. the first to try new things, avoids conflicts, does not apologize for his/her needs), and metaphors (e.g. mental wreck, tower of strength, light-hearted).

 A crucial principle for achieving mutual understanding and the desired impact on the other is recipient design.
 It means that during oral exchange each participant will to some extent orientate on the fly to the dialog partner on every linguistic & paralinguistic level, e.g. speaking rate, politeness level, sociolect, whereas in textual / computer-mediated communication the recipient design has to be strategically planned in advance.